-- 3.1.
-Each Ph.D. student should constitute a Guidance Committee in order to set up the examination areas for the Comprehensive Exams.
-Within one semester after admission to the Ph.D. program, the student should consult the chair of the department or the graduate advisor in order to choose a chair of the Guidance Committee who then, in consultation with the student, selects the other three members of the committee.
-For specific advising functions and expectations of both the guidance committee chair and Ph.D. candidate, review Guidelines for Graduate Student Advising and Mentoring Relationships - https://grad.msu.edu/researchintegrity/resources - 3.2.
-The new electronic GradPlan program was developed by the MSU Graduate School for Ph.D. students as a tool for efficiently completing and updating the guidance committee report: to lay out their Ph.D. program of study and make notes on all the requirements as they are completed, in consultation with their Doctoral Guidance Committee: https://grad.msu.edu/etd/grad-plan (See GradPlan Appendix below) - 3.3.
+Each Ph.D. student should constitute a Guidance Committee to set up the examination areas for the Comprehensive Exams.
+Within one semester after admission to the Ph.D. program, the student should consult the chair of the department or the graduate advisor to choose a chair of the Guidance Committee who then, in consultation with the student, selects the other three members of the committee.
+For specific advising functions and expectations of both the guidance committee chair and Ph.D. candidate, review Guidelines for Graduate Student Advising and Mentoring Relationships https://grad.msu.edu/researchintegrity/resources

 The Guidance Committee is constituted by four regular faculty members, from which at least three must be members of the RCS tenure- stream faculty.
-Students who request that a faculty member from a department other than the Department of Romance and Classical Studies serve on the committee administering their comprehensive exams must have completed one course with that individual before the exams are attempted. - 3.4.
-The department Chairperson (or designated representative) must ratify the final composition of the Guidance Committee. - 3.5.
+Students who request that a faculty member from a department other than the Department of Romance and Classical Studies serve on the committee administering their comprehensive exams must have completed one course with that individual before the exams are attempted.

+The department Chairperson (or designated representative) must ratify the final composition of the Guidance Committee.

 The role of the members of the Guidance Committee is to plan the student's program in detail and recommend course work and reading lists according to the student's research interests and dissertation project.
 A dissertation topic will be determined by the student in consultation with the guidance committee and recorded in the Guidance Committee Report to be placed in the student's file in the department and College offices.
-Once designated, the Guidance Committee has the responsibility to meet periodically to oversee the graduate student's progress as long as the graduate student continues in good standing.
-Any desired or required changes in the membership of the Guidance Committee may be made by the graduate student with the concurrence of the unit Chairperson or designated representative or by the unit with the concurrence of the graduate student in accordance with University, college, and unit policy.
+Once designated, the Guidance Committee has the responsibility to meet periodically to oversee the graduate student's progress if the graduate student continues in good standing.

+Any desired or required changes in the membership of the Guidance Committee may be made by the graduate student with the concurrence of the unit Chairperson or designated representative or by the unit with the concurrence of the graduate student in accordance with University, College, and unit policy.
 Committee or dissertation chairpersons on leave shall provide for the necessary guidance of their advisees during their absence.

+Communication Policy

+If changes are made to committee membership, or significant changes are made to the plan of study, the student is responsible for communicating the changes to the guidance or dissertation committee director, all committee members, and the departmental chair.
+Furthermore, students must copy their guidance or dissertation committee directors on all communications regarding academics, administrative issues, and teaching.

+Comprehensive Exams

-- 3.6.
-Code of communication.
-Any time a graduate student decides to make any changes with regard to his or her committee members (i.e. adding or dropping members), or any other significant changes to his or her plan of study, the student's director (whether guidance or dissertation committee), all other committee members involved, and the departmental chair, must be informed.
-This includes copying all involved faculty members to the official declaration of change.
-In addition, all Ph.D. students must copy any communications regarding academics, administrative issues, or teaching to their director. - 3.7.
-In preparation for the Comprehensive Exams, a Ph.D. student will define two areas of concentration: (1) a primary area of specialization, (2) a secondary area of specialization, and theory relevant to these areas, all of which should be pertinent to the dissertation topic. - 3.8.
+In preparation for the Comprehensive Exams, a Ph.D. student will define two areas of concentration: (1) a primary area of specialization, (2) a secondary area of specialization, and theory relevant to these areas, all of which should be pertinent to the dissertation topic.

 A Ph.D. student must be registered as full-time student at the time they take their comprehensive exams.
 There is only a variance permitted for taking comprehensive exams in the summer when a student is enrolled either Spring prior and/or Fall afterwards.
-Doctoral students who have passed their comprehensive exams only need to register for one credit to be considered full-time students. - 3.9.
-The Comprehensive Exams consist of: - Part one: Two take-home written exams based on the student's areas of concentration and theory relevant to the specific areas of concentration. - Part two: A dissertation proposal with bibliography - A two-hour oral defense of both written exams and dissertation proposal.
+Doctoral students who have passed their comprehensive exams only need to register for one credit to be considered full-time students.

+The Comprehensive Exams consist of:

+- 1. Two take-home written exams based on the student's areas of concentration and theory relevant to the specific areas of concentration. - 2.
+A dissertation proposal with bibliography - 3.
+A two-hour oral defense of both written exams and dissertation proposal.

-Part one
+Written Exams